 Track your team’s work as it happens with time tracking and task management features with live dashboards that automatically populate with data across the software.
 There’s no setup required as with other Asana alternatives.
 The real-time dashboard collects live data and displays digestible metrics on workload, budgets and costs.
 Use the dashboard to create instant reports to share with project stakeholders and quickly understand what projects are running smoothly and what projects require your attention.

-These powerful reporting features alone put ProjectManager at the top of our list of Asana alternatives, but there is so much more that the tool offers.
+These powerful reporting features alone put ProjectManager at the top of our list of Asana alternatives, but there’s so much more than the tool offers.
 Use it to balance your workload and take advantage of other resource management tools such as timesheets to help track progress.
 Get started with ProjectManager today for free.

 - Team: $13.00 user/month

 - ProjectManager has a mobile project management app available for Android and iOS

 - Best Asana alternative for work management tools